What is Bond Ladder?

 #1 – Manage Interest Rate Risk

-- Interest rate risk occurs when the bond cash flows are still pending and has two components, as when the interest rates increase, the price of the bond decreases, therefore we can say that the bonds held by the investor have become less attractive, as other bonds are available in the market which provides higher interest rate.
+- Interest rate risk occurs when the bond cash flows are still pending and has two components; when the interest rates increase, the price of the bond decreases; therefore, we can say that the bonds held by the investor have become less attractive, as other bonds are available in the market which provide higher interest rates.
 Therefore the current bond should be priced lower.
 This causes a loss of value of the bond.

 - Further, the coupons are being reinvested at a lower rate than the market can provide through other bonds.
-So these risks are managed if there are bonds of various maturities available in the portfolio.
-The investor can redeem some which are maturing then or in the near future and invest it in a higher-paying bond.
+So these risks are managed if bonds of various maturities are available in the portfolio.
 The longer maturity bonds may be kept intact because there might be a reversal phenomenon during the life of that bond, and it may become attractive again before maturity.
+The investor can redeem some maturing then or shortly and invest them in a higher-paying bond.

 #2 – Manage Liquidity

-At times the investor may require some degree of liquidity to be able to pay for his upcoming objectives such as a down payment for a home or child’s college education and such other needs.
-For this purpose, the investor may desire that short-term bonds can be liquidated at the time of such needs without having to pay the penalty on the same.
-Therefore laddering can be a good approach.
+At times the investor may require some degree of liquidity to be able to pay for his upcoming objectives, such as a down payment for a home or child's college education and other needs.
+For this purpose, the investor may desire that short-term bonds be liquidated at the time of such needs without having to pay the penalty on the same.
+Therefore building a bond ladder can be a good approach.

 #3 – Diversification